CreitinGameplays/smart-gemini-discord-bot/README.md

 - Google AI Studio API key (it's also free)
 - A functional human brain

-Note: `v3_dalle.py` uses DALL•E 3 for generating images, means you'll need an OpenAI API Key + waste some money with DALL•E 3. `v3.py` uses Stable Diffusion 3 Medium, this one is free.
+Note: Files with `dalle` in the name uses DALL•E 3 for generating images, means you'll need an OpenAI API Key + waste some money with DALL•E 3.
+The rest uses Stable Diffusion 3, which is free.

 ## Installation